 BCI (BioTheranostics, San Diego, CA) is a gene expression-based signature that analyzes the combination of two biomarker panels: the HOXB13:IL17BR ratio (H/I) and the Molecular Grade Index (MGI), consisting of the average expression of five cell cycle-associate gene index (BUB1B, CENPA, NEK2, RACGAP1, RRM2).
-The test is performed on a FFPE tissue block and results in a single prognostic score quantifying both the risk of late (5-10 years) and overall (0-10 years) distant recurrence (Sgroi et al., 2022).
+The test is performed on a FFPE tissue block and results in a single prognostic score quantifying both the risk of late (5-10 years) and overall (0-10 years) DR (Sgroi et al., 2022).

-The evidence supporting predictive tests for the extension of endocrine therapy in individuals with BC has been limited to date.
-Woolpert et al. (2023) explored the role of biomarker tests in the prediction of clinical response to extended endocrine therapy in a systematic review and meta-analysis.
+The evidence supporting predictive tests for the extension of ET in individuals with BC has been limited to date.
+Woolpert et al. (2023) explored the role of biomarker tests in the prediction of clinical response to extended ET in a systematic review and meta-analysis.
 A total of five studies met eligibility requirements and were included; four investigated the BCI assay in three unique study populations and one explored the predictive ability of Ki67 and progesterone receptor status.
-The studies focused on BCI reliably demonstrated that the BCI score predicted response to an extension of endocrine therapy in 1,946 combined participants (primarily non-Hispanic white and postmenopausal).
+The studies focused on BCI reliably demonstrated that the BCI score predicted response to an extension of ET in 1946 combined participants (primarily non-Hispanic white and postmenopausal).
 The authors recommend further study of an assortment of biomarkers in diverse populations of individuals.
 Studies by Noordhoek et al. (2021), and Bartlett et al. (2019), previously discussed in this policy, were included in the Woolpert systematic review and meta-analysis.

-Hayes evaluated the use of the BCI test for predicting likelihood of benefit from extended endocrine therapy (> 5 years) and estimating risk of late (> 5 years from diagnosis) and cumulative distant recurrence risk over ten years in individuals diagnosed with HR+, N0 or N1 invasive BC who have received 5 years of therapy with primary adjuvant chemoendocrine, primary adjuvant endocrine or primary endocrine therapy.
-The Hayes assessments found insufficient evidence to support the BCI test for the prediction of likelihood of benefit from extended endocrine therapy or to estimate the risk of late and cumulative distant recurrence risk over ten years in these situations.
+Hayes evaluated the use of the BCI test for predicting likelihood of benefit from EET (greater than five years) and estimating risk of late (greater than five years from diagnosis) and cumulative DR risk over ten years in individuals diagnosed with HR+, N0 or N1 invasive BC treated with five years primary adjuvant ET or primary ET.
+The Hayes assessment found insufficient evidence to support the BCI test for the prediction of likelihood of benefit from EET or to estimate the risk of late and cumulative DR risk over ten years in these situations.
+For individuals with HR+, N1 invasive BC, Hayes again found the evidence supporting the use of BCI for predicting benefit of EET or estimating risk of DR in individuals treated with five years of primary adjuvant chemotherapy to be lacking.
 Further investigation including large, prospective, randomized trials examining diverse populations and health outcomes related to use of the BCI test are recommended.
-The 2022 and 2023 updates to the BCI Molecular Test Assessments indicate no change to the current Hayes ratings [Hayes, Breast Cancer Index (BioTheranostics Inc.) for Lymph Node-Negative Patients, 2020, updated 2023; Hayes, Breast Cancer Index (BioTheranostics Inc.) for Lymph Node-Positive (1-3) Patients, 2020, updated 2022].
+The 2023 update to these BCI Molecular Test Assessments indicate no change to the current Hayes ratings [Hayes, Breast Cancer Index (BioTheranostics Inc.) for Lymph Node-Negative Patients, 2020, updated 2023; Hayes, Breast Cancer Index (BioTheranostics Inc.) for Lymph Node-Positive (1-3) Patients, 2020, updated 2023].